Smithery Logo

 agent audit tail newline-delimited JSON stream

-app-server list array of app-server binding objects
+app list array of app binding objects

-app-server show <name> single binding object
+app show <name> single binding object

 # Examples

-alogin compute list --format json | jq '.[].host'
+alogin server list --format json | jq '.[].host'

-alogin access cluster prod --cmd "uptime" --format json | jq '.[] | {host, output}'
+alogin ssh cluster prod --cmd "uptime" --format json | jq '.[] | {host, output}'

 alogin agent audit list --since 24h --format json | jq '.[] | select(.policy_action == "require_approval")'